tylim88/FireLaw/README.md

 If you don't want keep the optimistic update, use trigger instead.

 TLDR, Firestore security rule suck, don't use it with nested object.

-I may continue to work on this (will not support nested object) after I finish other projects.